AnchitSingh/SR_Portal/README.md

 ## SR Portal

-SR Portal is an **open-source** object-relational database built on top of PostgreSQL.
-The goal of EdgeDB is to _empower_ its users to build safe and efficient software with less effort.
+SR Portal is an one step platform for verifications of huge and large no. of csv files and pdf.

 ![Alt text](/src/p1.png?raw=true "SR Portal")